 They NEVER prove an item is authentic (almost everybody who sells autographs (authentic or not) issues a COA.

-There are a few exceptions to this rule- GA, JSA and PSA/DNA COAs' provide proof that the item is most likely genuine.
+There are a few exceptions to this rule- BAS, GA, JSA and PSA/DNA COAs' provide proof that the item is most likely genuine.
 They have thoroughly examined the item and compared it to their in-person database thereby weeding out most bad stuff.
-We know the authenticators make mistakes but the odds are better that a certified item is authentic in most instances.
+We know the authenticators make mistakes, but the odds are better that a certified item is authentic in most instances.

 If you insist on purchasing a non-3rd party certified item, make sure any COA has the sellers full name, address and all contact details including phone number.

 Also, never make a buying decision solely based on a COA or guarantee.
 You must assume that a dealers COA or authenticity guarantee will not be honored post sale.
 An exception is a trusted dealer especially those that are AFTAL Approved Dealers.
 AFTAL Approved Dealers must honor their promise.
 We are ar AFTAL approved dealer.
 We honor our promise.

 Also, it is best to avoid any seller who puts a time limit on authenticity claims.
 The only acceptable time limit is NONE.